geodynamics/pylith/docs/user/run-pylith/utilities.md

 : Display the Pyre properties and facilities available for a given component.

 pylith_convertmesh
-: Convert an Exodus II file from Cubit or a Gmsh file to an HDF5 file in the PETSc mesh format.
+: Convert a mesh from one format to another along with other operations, such as reordering the mesh.

 pylith_cfgsearch
 : Search and display metadata in `.cfg` files.